EugGolovanov/TorchClippedOptimizers/README.md

 # TorchClippedOptimizers

-`torch-clip` a library to improve optimization methods by clipping off heavy-tailed gradient.
+#### `torch-clip` a library to improve optimization methods by clipping off heavy-tailed gradient.
 This makes it possible to increase the accuracy and speed of convergence during the training of neural networks on a specific number of tasks.

-**Example of the distribution of gradient lengths with heavy tails:**
+<br>*Example of the distribution of gradient lengths with heavy tails:*
 ![This is an image](readme_images/heavy_tail.jpg)
 ------------